Bekynton Field is the largest new development at Eton College since it was founded.

 It features conservation-grade brickwork as well as stonework features and more than 80 brick arches.

 Designed by architect Michael Simpson of John Simpson Architects & Partners Ltd in the neoclassical style, it is one of the few areas of the College that required renewal rather than conservation and was designed to blend in with the historic environment.
 The main contractor was Feltham Construction with the bricklaying undertaken by Lee Marley.
-Bulmer were commissioned by Feltham's Technical Consultant Ian Gilmore who had not been able to get satisfactory responses from any of the tendering brick suppliers or brick cutters.
+Brick Cutters was commissioned by Feltham's Technical Consultant Ian Gilmore who had not been able to get satisfactory responses from any of the tendering brick suppliers or brick cutters.

 For all these arches, individual brick voussoirs were machine cut to a tight tolerance, bonded into fabricated laser cut and welded stainless steel trays and pointed and delivered for onsite assembly into the completed arches.
 The stainless steel lintels and backing trays were fabricated by Harvey Steel lintels.
 Polystyrene formers were supplied for the on site installation by Cordek Ltd.